 Blue Butterfly

 The Attainment

-Far, far away there was a small fishing village situated on the coast.
-And each day the people living in the village would go to the cliffs and watch the young men dive.
+Years and years ago, situated along a mountainous coast was located a sea-side fishing village.
+And each day the people living in the village would go to the cliffs and watch the young men dive into the ocean.
 The height that each dived from determined the status of their manhood.
-The highest diver was considered a hero by all, and would be the village leader.
+The diver that climbed to the highest ledge would by tradition become the new village leader.

-Then it was time for her first dive.
+Then it was time for the young girl's first community dive.
 She and the other new divers were taken partly up the mountain bluff.
-She watched as they dove off.
-Some would become afraid and climb back down.
-She decided it was time for her turn.
-She approached the cliff’s edge preparing herself to dive.
-Looking down it seemed an awfully long way, but it wasn’t.
+Some, because of the height, would become afraid and climb back down.
+Then it was her turn to dive.
+She approached the cliff’s edge, looking down, it seemed an awfully long way, but it wasn’t.
 Her first reaction was to not to do it, and climb back down.
 Then she saw her mom standing on the beach with the rest of the villagers.
 Her mother gave her daughter a reassuring nod.
 That’s all the daughter needed.
 She took a deep breath and dove.

-The weeks turned into months, and the months into years, the young girl was now a young confident woman.
+The weeks turned into months, and the months into years, the young girl was now a young confident and accomplished woman.
 One day she found herself standing at the highest point you could dive from.
 It was a spectacular view that moved her very much.
 “Life is good!” she thought to herself.
 She gazed far down and saw that most of the village people had turned out to watch her dive.
-It was a far way up and she knew her mother was somewhere down amongst the crowd.
-Standing next to her was the village leader.
-She looked at him and said, “Well this is it, we’ve climbed as high as we can go - Now what!”
-He looked at her, and with a twinkle in his eye said, “Now we teach and help those that are aspiring to reach the same attainment as we have.”
+From that height she could not see her mother, but she knew she was amongst the crowd below.

+Blue Butterfly